When it comes to classic, timeless interior design materials, marble is one of them.

 Cool and expensive-looking, marble is the perfect choice for every single office.
 It creates the right kind of reputation for the establishment and impresses visitors as soon as they enter the premises.

 This dental surgery reception area we conceptualised is a perfect example of the claim.

 The unique natural marble slabs give the space a bit of clarity, while also facilitating cleaning and maintenance.
 That specific pattern

 As you can see, marble has dozens of applications.
 You can go for small and discrete marble elements that accentuate the rest of the interior.
 You can have an entire feature wall to instantly elevate the home design concept.

 Even if you cannot afford genuine marble, there are many ways to bring its classiness into your home or office.

-Contact Home Guide today if you’re looking for opportunities to introduce marble elements to a renovated home or office.
+Contact Home Guide today if you’re looking for a trusted home renovation contractor in Singapore to help introduce marble elements to a renovated home or office.
 We’ve worked extensively with the material and we can make personalised recommendations in line with your needs and the desired aesthetic outcome.